 Pat McAuley is a Boston-based serial entrepreneur, author, speaker, and startup consultant for ethical/plant-based companies.
 He has started and successfully run companies in the tech space and food and beverage industries and has extensive experience building brands from scratch.
 After a plant-based diet changed his life, Pat shifted his focus to building and supporting businesses in the plant-based space.
-He is the host of the popular Eat Green Make Green Podcast and is currently working on opening Boston's first fully plant-based beer hall and cafe, Rewild.
+He is the host of the popular Eat Green Make Green Podcast and founder of Rewild, Boston's first fully plant-based beer hall and cafe.

 In the summer of 2015, broke and defeated after two years of failing at my first startup, I moved out of my Boston apartment and back home to Mom & Dad's.
 I had poured my life into a dating app company called Hint, and after some initial success we ran out of money.
 I tried hustling on the side, building other apps for local entrepreneurs, but I couldn't make enough to sustain both my business and living expenses.
 It was back to my parents' basement.

 That summer, with the pressure of rent and food no longer plaguing me (I'm extremely lucky to have such a safety net), I had time to reflect on the previous years from both a business and personal standpoint.
 I was determined to turn my previous mishaps into learning experiences.
 Where did I go wrong?
 What could I have done better?
 I decided to start reading and experimenting more with diet and exercise, maximizing productivity, improving my relationships, and bettering myself as a whole.
 I soon found out that one of those (diet!) drastically impacted all the others.